web-ridge/react-native-paper-dates/README.md

 ## Tips & Tricks
 - Use 0.14+ version of React-Native-Web (Modal and better number input)
-- Try to avoid putting the pickers inside of a scrollView If that is **not possible** use the following props on the surrounding ScrollViews/Flatlists
+- Try to avoid putting the Picker Modals inside of a scrollView If that is **not possible** use the following props on the surrounding ScrollViews/Flatlists

 ```javascript